MouseLand/cellpose/docs/command.rst

     model arguments:
     --pretrained_model PRETRAINED_MODEL
-                            model to use for running or starting training --unet                run standard unet instead of cellpose flow output --nclasses NCLASSES   if running unet, choose 2 or 3; cellpose always uses 3
+                            model to use for running or starting training --add_model ADD_MODEL
+                            model path to copy model to hidden .cellpose folder for using in GUI/CLI --unet                run standard unet instead of cellpose flow output --nclasses NCLASSES   if running unet, choose 2 or 3; cellpose always uses 3